newrelic/helm-charts/charts/mysql-otel/README.md

 otlpEndpoint: "otlp.nr-data.net:4317"
 licenseKey: "<your New Relic license key>"

+setupJob:
+  enabled: true
+  # image defaults to mysql:8.4 -- no extra --set needed unless you want a different version
 ```
+This runs one setup Job per entry (see "Automated setup" above), each
+using that entry's own `mysqlAdmin.existingSecret`.

 Each entry requires `name` (unique within the release), `server`, and
 `existingSecret` — there is no plain-value credential path in this mode,